IDAES/idaes-pse/README.md

 This should start up a server and then pop up a tab or window in your default web browser showing the Jupyter UI.
 On the left hand side you can browse to available notebooks (files ending in ".ipynb").
-For more information on how to use Jupyter Lab, see the "Help" menu k window itself, and the extensive documentation on the [Jupyter website](https://jupyter.org).
+For more information on how to use Jupyter Lab, use the built-in *Help* menu and the extensive documentation on the [Jupyter website](https://jupyter.org).
 For more details on the examples, please refer to the [online documentation](https://idaes-pse.readthedocs.io/en/latest/).